hsaghir/hsaghir.github.io/_posts/data_science/-2017-09-30-discrete-variable-models.md

 # project idea:
 - Take [DRAW](http://kvfrans.com/what-is-draw-deep-recurrent-attentive-writer/), [apply](https://github.com/chenzhaomin123/draw_pytorch) it to text instead of a seq2seq with attention.
     + Usually seq2seq with attention is used for text translation.
 Why not use DRAW instead?
+    + DRAW uses a set of NxN Gaussians filters (N neighboring horizontal Gaussinas $$F^x$$ and N neighboring vertical Gaussians $$F^y$$ ) to map an AxB image into an attended NxN image patch $$Patch_{NxN} = (F^x_{NxA} .
+IMG_{AxB} .
+F^y_{BxN}) $$.

 - Compare it with only attention networks i.e. [transformer network](https://mchromiak.github.io/articles/2017/Sep/12/Transformer-Attention-is-all-you-need/).
     + The Transformer model uses soft attention with softmax.
 If we could instead use linear attention (which can be converted into an RNN that uses fast weights), we could use the resulting model for RL.
 Specifically, an RL rollout with a transformer over a huge context would be impractical, but running an RNN with fast weights would be very feasible.
 Your goal: take any language modeling task; train a transformer; then find a way to get the same bits per character/word using a linear-attention transformer with different hyperparameters, without increasing the total number of parameters by much.
 Only one caveat: this may turn out to be impossible.
 But one potentially helpful hint: it is likely that transformers with linear attention require much higher dimensional key/value vectors compared to attention that uses the softmax, which can be done without significantly increasing the number of parameters.

+- Can we also attend to different dimensions of the embeddings?
+    + Conceptually, if we are able to attend to different parts of the embedding vector, we may be able to more precisely modulate the embedding vectors.
+    + For example, imagine a 2d embedding vector where one dimension has learned to embed gender while the other has learned to embed age.
+If we attend to the first dimension and only change that, we can effectively only change the gender of the word without changing the age.

+- Attention is essentially a distribution over the context.
+Why do we need to use an MLP to find the attention weights?
+Why can't we use a parameterized distribution instead?
+This distribution can be scaled and quantized to desired length of context.
+    + This way, the length of the context is decoupled from the number of parameters required for the attention mechanism.
+    + Simplest case is a normal distribution. but normal PDF is uni-modal, which only admits local attention.
+If we want to attend to points far away in the context, we need a multi-modal distribution.
+Can we transform a normal distribution to arbitrary shape using autoregressive flow.

 - Use it for surface realization with the [Sinkhorn operator](https://github.com/google/gumbel_sinkhorn/blob/master/sinkhorn_ops.py) on the attention matrix.
     + Sinkhorn operator normalizes the attention matrix on both rows and columns.

 - taking models with non-differentiable part (i.e. DRAW, Neural Turing Machine, RL, etc) and use a continuous relaxation like [RELAX/REBAR](https://github.com/pemami4911/REBAR-pytorch/blob/master/rebar_toy.ipynb) for gradient estimator.
     + Use a continuous relaxation of the hard attention in DRAW.

 - Similar to [multiscale hierarchical LSTM](https://github.com/HanqingLu/MultiscaleRNN) perform one of UPDATE, COPY, or FLUSH on the LSTM cell based on a learned boundary variable.
     + This way, the encoder can put words far from each other into a single level while the original model only can combine neighbouring words.

 - Then try developing the [inverse DRAW](https://openai.com/requests-for-research/#inverse-draw) and apply it to text.
     + [Inverse DRAW](https://openai.com/requests-for-research/#inverse-draw) is similar to neural turing machine.
     + gradient of a custom [function](http://pytorch.org/tutorials/beginner/pytorch_with_examples.html#pytorch-defining-new-autograd-functions)